Monkfish3000/product-dashboard/README.md

 ## Branching and workflow

 After the inital set up of the project repo I created a 'development' branch specifically for working on the project.
 All tasks were branched from development, completed and then pushed back into development.
 At the end of the project I merged development into main.
-The project is deployed from master on Vercel.
+The project is deployed from main on Vercel.

 ## Set up and run